Mauricio Pochettino says he must win over Southampton's fans

 New Southampton manager Mauricio Pochettino says he faces a challenge to win over the club's fans.

-The 40-year-old was brought in to replace Nigel Adkins on Friday in a surprise move by Saints.
+The 40-year-old was in a surprise move by Saints.

 He will be in charge for Monday's match against Everton at St Mary's where he will get an indication of the feeling amongst supporters.